 By Wil Forbis

-I read through the sympathetic responses to his questions with some interest.
+I read through the sympathetic responses to his questions with interest.
 Then something struck me: what if this post wasn’t real?
-What if there was no beleaguered Venezuelan, but rather this was a kind of psyops operation orchestrated by some political agency, perhaps an anti-government group in Venezuela or the CIA?
+What if no beleaguered Venezuelan existed, but rather this was part of a psyops operation orchestrated by a political agency—-perhaps an anti-government group in Venezuela or the CIA?

-Now, do I really think the post is a fake?
-No, I’d say there’s a very high probability that it’s real.
-The crux of my thought was more that I had no way of knowing whether it was real.
-And that’s because it’s very hard to know what is real or fake on the Internet.
+Did I really think the post was a fake?
+No, I presumed it to be authentic.
+The crux of my thought was that I had no way of knowing whether it was real.
+And that’s because it’s hard to know what is real or fake on the Internet.

-Let’s explore the possibility that this post was a fraud perpetrated by the U.S. government.
-What would be the point of such an activity?
-To, in a very small way, help destabilize the Venezuelan government.
-Could such an action really have any effect?
-On its own, of course not.
-But as part of a campaign of fake posts/blogs/web site articles it just might.
-Psyops is essentially a battle for hearts and minds.
+Let’s explore the possibility this post was a fraud perpetrated by the U.S. Government.
+What would be the point?
+To help destabilize the Venezuelan government.
+Such an act would have little effect on its own, but a campaign of fake posts/blogs/web site articles could be powerful.
+Psyops is a battle for hearts and minds.
 Imagine an average fellow—-we’ll call him Dave—-reading a blog about Venezuelans struggling against their government.
-He goes to work and his left leaning cubical mate makes some comments about the appeal of communism as practiced by countries like Cuba and Venezuela.
-This guy volleys back and uses the information he just read as ammunition.
-(Perhaps he even brings up the post.)
-Maybe he evens wins the argument, or at least gets his coworker to concede that not everything is fine and dandy in commie-land.
-Repeat that process, that conversation, a half million times.
-Suddenly opinions are shifting all over the world.
+He goes to work and his left-leaning cubical mate comments on the appeal of communism as practiced by countries like Cuba and Venezuela.
+Dave volleys back using the information in the blog as ammunition.
+Maybe he wins the argument, or at least gets his coworker to concede that not everything is fine and dandy in commie-land.
+Repeat that process, that conversation, a half million times and opinions are shifting all over the world.